Learn how higher platform reliability translates to lower time to value and faster growth for KLER's e-commerce presence.

 As a company dealing in luxury goods, the necessity to meet the highest standards has always been clear to KLER.
 However, being able to provide high-quality products along with equally high levels of customer care online comes with its own set of unique challenges.

-To ensure a seamless shopping experience for its customers and stay ahead of the curve, KLER chose AWS - the most trusted cloud provider, and Chaos Gears, a team of top-notch engineers with experience implementing DevOps practices, as partners in its cloud journey.
+To ensure a seamless shopping experience for its customers and to stay ahead of the curve, KLER chose AWS — the most trusted cloud provider, and Chaos Gears — a team of top-notch engineers with experience implementing DevOps practices — as partners in its cloud journey.

 Together with KLER, we analyzed the status quo, outlined all key challenges, prioritized improvements and set out to prepare a remediation plan to meet them.

-Our ultimate goal was to separate the infrastructure into two highly-available environments –development and production – integrated through an automated CI/CD pipeline to increase development velocity and confidence along with overall reliability, while simultaneously reducing KLER’s time-to-market.
+Our ultimate goal was to separate the infrastructure into two highly-available environments – development and production – integrated through an automated CI/CD pipeline to increase development velocity and confidence along with overall reliability, while simultaneously reducing KLER’s time to value.
 As an intermediate step, we would naturally also have to migrate our client’s existing infrastructure to this new setup.

 Once those goals were clear, Cloud Architect, 2 DevOps Engineers, the engineer responsible for conducting the AWS Well-Architected Review (WAR) and Project Manager from ChaosGears teamed up with developers from a third-party company to put the plan into action.